wilfred11/djapy/README.md

 A first django configuration, with basic settings for usermanagement and static files.
 The project has its dependencies managed by poetry.

+To install python packages use the poetry command

+poetry update

 To start or restart the application, execute the following command from the terminal.
 It should delete all tables and (re)create them.
 It will also ask you for an e-mail address and password to create a superuser.

 python ./manage.py startup